 Marketing and Visibility

-Yakima Valley is an interestingly resource equipped but detached community in terms of collective initiatives.
-There are many spaces to engage the community with presentations, booths, flyers etc. but what was found to be most efficient is having introduced relationships, meaning having someone who knows the individual or organization introduce the program manager and projects .
-The term “cold call” is used to explain an outreach or ask without any previous interaction.
+Yakima Valley is a resource equipped but detached community in terms of collective initiatives.
+There are many spaces within the valley to engage the community with informational booths and presentations, flyers but what was found to be most successful for long-term involvement and retention was being introduced to individuals through an already existing relationship.

 For example, a gleaning volunteer may introduce the AmeriCorp member to someone they know at a local agency or at the city council.
 Or, an OIC supervisor may introduce the AmeriCorps member to a local network of gardeners.
 The AmeriCorp member found that this was the most successful way to form trusting, willing, and collaborative relationships that allowed for the program to become more visible in the community.
 A less successful way to spread information about the program was “cold calling”, which is the act of contacting people or organizations with no prior interaction having taken place.

 A great way to collaborate with local organizations is exchanging publicity for their involvement in the program or projects.
 Organizations were more interested in sponsoring if that meant receiving publicity for their programs.

 People and organizations who support the VISTA program and its projects want to see how it’s impacting the community.
 The first year AmeriCorps member uploaded photos and updates of the garden, produce collections, and garden education open hours to two Facebook pages, OIC’s Fruitvale Community Garden and the Yakima Valley Produce Harvest, to help the program become more visible.
 Both of these Facebook groups have followings from pre-existing groups that did similar things as the Harvest VISTA.
 Once people are engaged with these posts, it is best to regularly update the pages.
 Newsletters and invitations are additional ways to keep the community engaged and keep the program visible.